daisyliu0225/Software_HW2_React/assignment2/README.md

 ### Others (Optional)

-- I thought that props was hard.
-It is easier than I thought and surprisingly convenient.
+- I thought that props was hard but it was easier than I thought and surprisingly convenient.